The Story Goes On

 I won’t spoil anything by going into detail, but these secret dungeons are not randomly generated and are the main story-line that we must complete in each of the different environments to progress to the end of the game.
 Each environment has its own unique ways/puzzles of opening the secret area’s – and I will leave them for you to figure out!

 In addition to changing environments and secret dungeons, there is a variation of bosses too which fit well with the environments they are found in.
 There is a snowman for the snow environment, a witch for the creepy woods environment, a ghost in the haunted environment and if you search enough you will even stumble across the Devil himself along the way.

 As you can see, the witty comments from the author were everywhere – and this was nice, to begin with.
-After a while though I found myself getting bored of the constant puns and started skipping over them.
+After a while, though I found myself getting bored with the constant puns and started skipping over them.
 I am a fan of puns but too many of them can be a bit over the top.
-It’s not a game-killer by any means – but a little more substance to the dialogue would not have gone a miss.
+It’s not a game-killer by any means – but a little more substance to the dialogue would not have gone amiss.

 The gameplay itself did make up for the tiresome puns though – and I found myself losing multiple hours at a time with this game.
 The inclusion of perma-death meant I was careful when approaching attacking situations, and analysed each boss fight to figure out the correct tactic to beat each one.

 Graphically there’s not much to say.
 It is a top-down dungeon crawler.
 The variation in the backdrop is refreshing, but there isn’t much that can be done with this style of game.
 The colours are vivid, the trees and other objects dotted around the maps are present, but not too much so to become cumbersome.
 It is a well-designed game and is pleasing to the eye – I actually really like the cartoon style characters and environments!